kozubb/playwright_python/README.md

 - Validate real UI behavior from an end-user perspective
 - Avoid over-testing UI details
 - Written with stability and readability in mind

+### API Tests

+- Faster and more reliable than UI tests
+- Used to validate backend logic independently
+- Reduce the need for excessive E2E coverage

 ---